Student Handbook

 Second offense: Loss of bus service for 5 days.

-Third offense: Lost of bus service for the remainder of the School Year.
+Third offense: Loss of bus service for the remainder of the School Year.

 PARENT INFORMATION NOTICE